startreedata/learn/pinot-advanced/05-queries/README.md

 ## Success

 There!
-You've just created three tables!
+You've just run several queries on Pinot!